68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 Meeting the ASVAB and Physical Fitness Requirements

-Physical fitness is crucial too.
+Physical fitness is equally crucial.

-You’ll need to pass the Army Combat Fitness Test (ACFT), which includes:
+You will be required to pass the Army Combat Fitness Test (ACFT), which includes:

 • Deadlift